Shopify bill overview

 If your store uses a third-party payment provider, then you're billed either when the total of your store's fees and charges (including recurring charges for any apps that you have installed) exceeds one of your store's billing thresholds, or at the end of your 30-day billing cycle.
 For example:

-- Your account is billed at once whenever the total of your transaction fees and other outstanding charges exceeds your account's maximum threshold amount, which is twice the amount of your account's daily threshold
+- Your account is billed whenever the total of your third-party transaction fees and other outstanding charges exceeds your account's maximum threshold amount, which is twice the amount of your account's daily threshold

-- If the total of your transaction fees and other outstanding charges is below your billing thresholds, then your account is billed at the end of your 30-day billing period.
-If you change your Shopify plan, then you will be billed at once for any outstanding and prorated amounts.
+- If the total of your third-party transaction fees and other outstanding charges is below your billing thresholds, then your account is billed at the end of your 30-day billing period.
+If you change your store's Shopify subscription plan, then you're billed for any outstanding and prorated amounts.

-You can view your store's billing thresholds in the Invoices section of the Billing page in your Shopify admin.
+You can view your store's billing thresholds in the Bills section of the Billing page in your Shopify admin.

-Your first invoice won't include transaction fees, but your second invoice will include all transaction fees incurred up to that point.
+Your first bill doesn't include third-party transaction fees, but your second bill includes all third-party transaction fees incurred up to that point.

 If your store uses Shopify Payments, then the credit card processing rates are deducted from your orders automatically.
 For any other outstanding charges, including recurring charges for any apps that you've installed, you're billed either when the total of your outstanding charges exceeds one of your store's billing thresholds, or at the end of your 30-day billing cycle, whichever comes first.